 Does life insurance cover overdose death?

-However, if the policyholder died as a result of an intentional overdose within the first two years of the policy (meaning the death was by suicide), it will not be covered.
-In most cases, Canadian life insurers will not pay out for suicidal deaths within the first two years of starting their policy—after that, suicide is covered.
+However, if the death is ruled as a suicide, particularly within the first two years of the policy, it will not be covered.
+In Canada, most insurers do pay out for suicides within the first two years of coverage, but after that period, suicide is generally covered.

-You are considered a smoker if you have used or consumed any of the following products in the last 12 months:
+You are classified as a smoker if you’ve used or consumed any of the following in the past 12 months:

 - Cigarettes